reinierdevalk/abtab/README.md

     $ touch ~/.bash_profile

-Then, add the missing installation paths to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).
+Then, add each missing installation path to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).

     export PATH="$PATH:<installation_path>"